ArronJablonowski/OpenClawNotes/README.md

 ## 6. 🧑‍💻 Log out of your LLM/AI User and log into your Admin User again
+Once the AI Agent has been installed and confirmed working, remove the LLM/AI User's Admin privileges.
 - **Remove Admin/Sudo from the LLM/AI User:** Now that everything is installed and running properly under the LLM/AI user, we will revoke the user's admin/sudo access.

   - Remove Admin (settings > Users & Groups > *click 'i' next to LLM/AI user's name* and toggle off the "allow this user to administer this computer")